Duggar Courting News Hints Two Duggar Boys Are Courting Sisters

 Duggar courting news is always something fans are waiting to hear.
-With the recent weddings of the Duggar daughters, there has been several questions about the boys.
+With the recent weddings of the Duggar daughters, there have been several questions about the boys.
 Josiah briefly courted Marjorie Jackson but that ended almost as soon as it began.
 Josh Duggar got married first and since then, the focus has been on all of the girls.
 Jana is still at home and seems to be enjoying herself, and the boys all have things going on in their lives that have kept them busy enough to not rush into anything.

 Monday night, Counting On aired Jinger Duggar’s wedding.
 It was an extended episode and introduced fans to Austin Forsyth, the man who has been courting Joy-Anna Duggar.
 While it was nice to finally see him, there were some other things fans focused on more.
 According to the Hollywood Gossip, two of the Duggar boys may be courting sisters.
 The Caldwell sisters appeared in the wedding episode as they helped Forsyth assemble the giant rose “V” for the wedding.
-Immediately, rumors began circulating on who they could have been courting and it seems some well-connected fans have narrowed things down.
+Immediately, rumors began circulating on who they could have been courting, and it seems some well-connected fans have narrowed things down.

 The most awesome "Twins dish-washing team"!
 We love you Jed & Jer!